Vasind railway station

-Vasind is a railway station on the Central line of the Mumbai Suburban Railway network.
+Vasind (station code: VSD) is a railway station on the Central line of the Mumbai Suburban Railway network.
 Khadavli is the previous stop and is the next stop.

 Geography

 The Vasind Railway Station is in the town of Vasind in the Indian state of Maharashtra.
-The station code is VSD.
 The station is located between Manmad Junction and Kalyan Junction.
-The staton is located about one kilometer away from the JSW Vasind Steel Works, a large facility making coated steel.
+The station is located about one kilometer away from the JSW Vasind Steel Works, a large facility making coated steel.

 Train Information

 This station has a total of two platforms and no trains terminate or originate at this station.
 The line that this station is on is located on an electrified line.